Juanita Havill

-Juanita Havill (born 1949) is an American children's picture book author best known for the Jamaica books.
+Juanita Havill (born May 11, 1949) is an American children's picture book author best known for the Jamaica books.
 She has also written a young adult novel, Eyes Like Willy's.
 She was born in Evansville, Indiana and raised in Mount Carmel, Illinois.
-She is currently living in Arizona.
+She is currently living in Arizona with her husband Pierre.
+She is the sister of Denis Havel, author of Feldpost, which she edited.